NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] UsageBin/FirstHourRating are only used for water heaters that use UniformEnergyFactor.
          If neither UsageBin nor FirstHourRating provided, UsageBin defaults to "medium".
          If FirstHourRating provided and UsageBin not provided, UsageBin is determined based on the FirstHourRating value.
+  .. [#] OperatingMode choices are "standard" or "heat pump only".

 Combi Boiler w/ Storage
 ~~~~~~~~~~~~~~~~~~~~~~~